piyushsachdeva/CKA-2024/README.md

 # Certified Kubernetes Administrator(CKA) 2024
 This is the GitHub repository to host all the notes, diagrams, assignments, and resources from the CKA course published on YouTube.

-## 1. Cluster Architecture and core concepts
+## 1. Cluster Architecture and Core Concepts:

 **Day1 Video**: Docker Fundamentals

-    -  What is Docker?
+    *  What is Docker?

-    -  How is it different from Virtual Machines
+    *  How is it different from Virtual Machines

     -  Docker Architecture